arktry123/scoreboard/README.md

  Note: The additional task of pushing messages was not done here.
 I have done some googling about that and came across STOPM messaging.
 But not very confident about the same , and hence left it as it is mentioned as an additional task.

+PS: have done the commit all at once.
+I would normally do many commits - as and when a specific functionality works fine.